saadi-merati/kafka-pubsub-project/README.md

 ## Project Overview

-This project implements a real-time data streaming system based on the **Publish/Subscribe pattern** using **Apache Kafka**.
+This project implements a real-time data streaming system based on the Publish/Subscribe pattern using Apache Kafka.
-The goal is to demonstrate how Big Data streaming tools enable scalable, decoupled, and real-time data processing.
+The goal is to demonstrate how Big Data streaming tools can handle large amounts of data in real-time while keeping different parts of the system independent from each other.

-The system simulates an **e-commerce platform** where different types of events are produced continuously and consumed by multiple services according to their specific needs.
+The system simulates an e-commerce platform where different types of events are produced continuously and consumed by multiple services according to their specific needs.
-Apache Kafka runs locally using **Docker and Docker Compose**, with containers launched and managed through **PowerShell**, ensuring an easy and reproducible setup.
+Apache Kafka runs locally using Docker and Docker Compose, with containers launched and managed through PowerShell, ensuring an easy and reproducible setup.

 ---

 ## Chosen Tool: Apache Kafka

 Apache Kafka is a distributed event streaming platform designed to handle large volumes of data with low latency.
-It is widely used in Big Data architectures for real-time ingestion, buffering, and distribution of data streams.
+It is widely used in Big Data architectures for real-time ingestion, buffering and distribution of data streams.

 In this project, Kafka acts as the **central messaging layer** between producers and consumers.